xpd54/backtesting/README.md

 #### How-To-Add-New-Strategy

-By implementation of interface provided into `backtesting/base/trade_simulator/trade_simulator.hpp` And updating `backtesting/simulators/simulator_factory.hpp` and `backtesting/simulators/strategy/common_strategy_config.hpp` it's easily can be achived.
+By implementation of an interface provided into `backtesting/base/trade_simulator/trade_simulator.hpp` And updating `backtesting/simulators/simulator_factory.hpp` and `backtesting/simulators/strategy/common_strategy_config.hpp` it's easily can be achieved.

 #### Performance-Details

-I am using [mmap](https://man7.org/linux/man-pages/man2/mmap.2.html) to read write into file.
+I am using [mmap](https://man7.org/linux/man-pages/man2/mmap.2.html) to read and write into the file.
 Which map the disk file directly to memory.
-I wrote a [common-util](https://github.com/xpd54/common_util) which have easy to use header only lib.
+I wrote a [common-util](https://github.com/xpd54/common_util) which have easy to use header-only lib.

 #### Task-And-Improvements

 - [x] Single instance Logger for both console and logfile.
 - [ ] Use CRTP to avoid using virtual.
 - [x] Improve read/write with memory mapped file.
-- [x] Write OHLC data to binary file.
+- [x] Write OHLC data to a binary file.
-- [ ] Run account logging on different process.
+- [ ] Run account logging on different processes.
 - [ ] Rebalancing trade strategy doc.
 - [ ] Financial indicators
 - [x] Integrate google test